egoschema/EgoSchema/benchmarking/InternVideo/README.md

 This modification just fixes some issues the codebase.
 There might be other small bugs.

 ### Step 8: Run Benchmark Script

+- Update `ViT` with the path pointing to the previously downloaded ViT weights file
+- Update `MSRVTT` with the path pointing to the previously downloaded `MSRVTT` weights file

 Execute the `run_internvideo.py` script: